-Taking courses and attending conferences related to one's line of work is considered a business expense that must be reported to the IRS.
+Taking courses and attending conferences related to one's line of work is considered a business education expense that must be reported to the IRS.
 Membership dues one pays for being a part of a professional organization can also be deducted.

 Social networking and taking out clients for drinks and meals to discuss projects is, for many freelancers, an essential part of soliciting work.
 Deducting these expenditures is common practice, though there are rigid limits set by the IRS on what qualifies for a business meal deduction: the price of such a meeting should never be extravagant.

 It is worth noting that the IRS needs you to provide original receipts for taxes related to purchases or business write-offs over $75 (and all travel lodging, regardless of amount) when you file your taxes.
 The receipts that count with the IRS are digital documents that come from credit card or cash purchases; however, bank statements are not accepted as they do not show itemized details for each charge.

 This is why collecting and sorting receipts is so important: these records are not so easy to recover for tax purposes if lost.